BND Hamburger Icon

 Did You Know?Did you know

-Lesser known than the B2B and B2C models, a consumer-to-business (C2B) model lets businesses gain value from consumers, and vice versa.
+A consumer-to-business (C2B) relationship is a lesser-known model that allows businesses to gain value from consumers and vice versa.
 For example, a business could send free product samples to incentivize reviews.

-The highest-priority B2B relationships are typically those up or down the supply chain.
+The highest-priority B2B relationships are typically those you’ll interact with often as part of supply chain management.
 Operations will depend on such relationships; for example, a cosmetics company couldn’t do business without upstream suppliers or downstream retailers.

-B2C is a commerce transaction type where businesses sell products or services to consumers.
+B2C is a type of commerce transaction in which businesses sell products or services to consumers.
 Consumer behavior is the primary driver in these relationships, and building trust with your customers is key.

-Other important elements of a successful B2C experience are managing customer relationships and ensuring product satisfaction.
-To guarantee product satisfaction, you must ensure the product or service you provide meets the standard your clients expect, Brackstone noted.
+• Product satisfaction: To guarantee product satisfaction, you must ensure your product or service meets the standard your clients expect.

-You also want to make it easy for customers or clients to get in touch with you.
-Being hard to contact can make people doubt your reliability and make them feel less secure about doing business with you.
+• Availability: You also want to make it easy for customers or clients to contact you.
+Being hard to contact can make people doubt your reliability and feel less secure about doing business with you.

 TipTip